Bio Statistics I

 Contents: The student is introduced to basic statistical techniques applied to biological and medical examples.
 Topics covered are: Descriptive statistics, data types, statistical distributions, comparison of two samples by parametric and nonparametric methods, paired observations, simple analysis of contingency tables, linear and multiple regression, analysis of variance and logistic regression.
 The statistical package Stata is used for analysis of real medical and health related examples.
 You can also use the statistical computing environment R, but at the moment we do not provide exercise solutions in R.

 Course arrangements: 4 full days during one semester with an additional exercise day.
 The exercises in the afternoon of the first day give a short introduction to Stata.
-We offer a one-day in Stata the month before this course.
+We offer a two-day in Stata about a month before this course.
 You may take this instead of the introductory exercise.
+The course closes with a written exam, where you answer in a small report some statistical analysis tasks.
+You have about week to work on this report.
+The report is evaluated as passed/not-passed.
+If passed, you receive a course certificate.

 Course credits: 5 ECTS.